heense/frontenddocs/README.md

 includes code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE) (if it includes documentation changes).

+## License

+The Novicell Frontend is licensed under the MIT license. (http://opensource.org/licenses/MIT)